matteobin/fondomerende/README.md

 ## Installation
 1. Clone the repository and configure your webserver to expose just the [public directory](public).
 If you use nginx take a look at [nginx.conf.sample](nginx.conf.sample).
-2. Create a MariaDB or MySQL database and run [db-structure.sql](db-structure.sql) script on it.
+2. Create a MariaDB or MySQL database, extract [db-structure.sql.bz2](db-structure.sql.bz2) and run the SQL script on the database.
 3. Create a config.php file from [config.php.sample](config.php.sample).

 ### Options